How to integrate the Web Playable with your website-level login

 may be set.

-- Look up a Game User with that
+- Look up a Game User with the

 pley_game_user_id